You have no items in your shopping cart.

 Convenience of access to an outlet for charging work-related devices at the following locations:

-Scenarios experienced while working remotely:
+Here are the most commonly reported scenarios experienced while working remotely:

-When looking for a new (remote) opportunity, access to power is only outranked by a flexible schedule.
+As the following percentages demonstrate, when looking for a new (remote) opportunity, access to power is only outranked by a flexible schedule.